ZVengin/Paper-Review/Story Generation.md

 - this paper belongs to the idea that generating story in-two-steps in order to improve the coherence and consistency of story. they first generate an outline of the story which is consist of a set of keywords or an abstract, and then generate story based on the outline and prompt.
 They also augment the generation model with a disclose relation classifier to distinguish the discourse relation between two consecutive sentence. they suggest that this way can improve story's coherence.

 #### [Progressive Generation of Long Text]()
+- this paper explores how to generate long text in a herarchical way. they find that existing works only focus on short text generation and the promising long text generation model like GPT facing the problem of incoherence and repeatition.
+Therefore, they proporse to first generate a backbone of the text which consists of a set of key phrases and then filling the interval between phrases with words to make it become a complete text.

 #### [Summarize, Outline, and Elaborate: Long-Text Generation via Hierarchical Supervision from Extractive Summaries]()
+- this paper explores how to generate long stories in a hierarchical way. they find that pretrained language models like GPT focuses on predicting local words and ignores the high-level structure of text.
+Although existing coarse-to-fine story generation approach which first generate a summary of the story like a set of key words or a single sentece summary and then generate stories following the guidance of the summary.
+They argue that the keywords and a single-sentence summary are limited in capacity and cannot capture the high-level sturcture of text.
+Therefore, they propose to generate multi-sentence summaries with each sentence corresponding to a segment of story, and each segment can be generated following its own summary.

 ### Story-line based story generation